SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise4.md

 ## Task 1: Retrieve Data

-1. Create a new PHP file named `getcontacts.php`.
+1. Create a new PHP file named `select.php`.
-2. Include the `connectdb.php` file at the beginning of the `getcontacts.php` file.
+2. Include the `connectdb.php` file at the beginning of the `select.php` file.
 3. Use the same HTML structure as in the previous exercises to create a page title, heading, and navigation block.
-4. Add a link to the `getcontacts.php` file alongside the `insert.php` file.
-Update the `insert.php` file to include a link back to the `getcontacts.php` file.
+4. Add a link to the `select.php` file alongside the `insert.php` file.
+Update the `insert.php` file to include a link back to the `select.php` file.
 5. Add a table to display the contact information retrieved from the `contacts` table.
 Include the following columns:
    - ID
    - First Name